grafana/agent/docs/sources/flow/reference/components/otelcol.processor.filter.md

 If any condition is met, the telemetry data is dropped (each condition is ORed together).

-In addition to the [standard OTTL Converter functions][OTTL Converter functions], there is also a set of metrics-only functions exclusively by the processor
+In addition to the [standard OTTL Converter functions][OTTL Converter functions], the following metrics-only functions are used exclusively by the processor:
 * [HasAttrKeyOnDataPoint][]
 * [HasAttrOnDataPoint][]